MAPGuideⓇ

 3. “Indirect” obligations

-A number of additional provisions can be included in funding agreements in parallel with fixed and/or soft pricing obligations to support the achievement of an affordable price and ensure that the commercial value that a developer derives from a funded product is equitably shared.
+A number of other provisions can be included in funding agreements in parallel with fixed and/or soft pricing obligations to support the achievement of an affordable price and ensure that the commercial value that a developer derives from a funded product is equitably shared.
 These provisions include:

 Examples from the MAPGuide